rose979/mag_construction_snakemake_workflow/README.md

 # mag_construction_snakemake_workflow
 This is a snakemake workflow for the construction of metagenome-assembled genomes, based on the protocol: "Protocol for the construction and functional profiling of metagenome-assembled genomes for microbiome analyses", by Goutam Banerjee, Suraya Rahman Papri and Pratik Banerjee.
 It can be found here: https://www.sciencedirect.com/science/article/pii/S2666166724003320

-Requirements: As described in the Star Protocol
+Requirements:
 - Hardware minimum: 32 GB RAM and 1.5 TB storage
-- Human-DNA reference sequence in fasta format, download here (https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/) and rename it to "human_reference_sequence.fasta"
+- **Human-DNA reference sequence** in fasta format, download here (https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/) and rename it to "human_reference_sequence.fasta"
-- checkm database, download here: https://data.ace.uq.edu.au/public/CheckM_databases/, and run ``checkm data setRoot <checkm_data_dir> ``, fill in the path to your directory where the checkm database is stored
+- **checkm database**, download here: https://data.ace.uq.edu.au/public/CheckM_databases/, and run ``checkm data setRoot <checkm_data_dir> ``, fill in the path to your directory where the checkm database is stored
-- gtdbtk-database, first install gtdbtk with conda, then run ``download-db.sh`` to install the database (320 GB and patience required)
+- **gtdbtk-database**, first install gtdbtk with conda, then run ``download-db.sh`` to install the database (320 GB and patience required)
-- metaquast package for assembly statistics, download as described here: https://quast.sourceforge.net/install.html
+- **metaquast** package for assembly statistics, download as described here: https://quast.sourceforge.net/install.html